LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Introduction

-In this work, we thoroughly analyze the disalignment in inversion and propose the Latent Space Alignment Inversion Paradigm (LSAP).
-Specifically, we first introduce the Normalized Style Space ($\mathcal{S^N}$ space).
-We prove that $\mathcal{S^N}$ space is more suitable and efficient for measuring disalignment than $\mathcal{Z}/\mathcal{W}/\mathcal{S}$ space.
-Moreover, we introduce a metric Normalized Style Space Cosine Distance (NSCD) to evaluate the inversion methods at latent code level, which have shown experimentally reflecting perception and editability.
-Then, we conduct the alignment solution in encoder-based and optimization-based methods, employing an alignment loss based on NSCD.
-We present extensive experiments to demonstrate the effects and generality of our alignment paradigm.
-We achieve the best trade-offs in encoder-based methods and drastically improve the perception and editability in the optimization-based method.
-Besides, we reach the state-of-the-art with HFGI \cite{wang2022high}, SAM \cite{parmar2022spatially}, and PTI \cite{roich2021pivotal}, which further demonstrates the potentiality and generality of our method.
-As shown in Figure~\ref{fig:introduce}, our visual results are natural and faithful.
-The key contributions of this work are summarized as follows: \begin{itemize} \item We rethink the fidelity, perception and editability in inversion task.
-As dividing inversion process into \emph{Image Embedding} and \emph{Result Refinement}, we point out that fidelity is enhanced in the second step while perception and editability are related to alignment between inverse codes and synthetic distribution. \item We propose an effective and generalized Latent Space Alignment Inversion Paradigm, including measurement and alignment solutions to improve perception and editability. \item To demonstrate the effect of our aligning paradigm, we take extensive experiments in various domains.
-NSCD reflects the perception and editability in a numerical way.
-Our alignment paradigm reaches better trade-offs between fidelity-perception and fidelity-editability.
-Applying to \emph{Result Refinement} methods, LSAP$_E$ achieves state-of-the-art. \end{itemize}
+The key contributions of this work are summarized as follows: \begin{itemize} \item We revisit the concepts of fidelity, perception, and editability in the inversion task.
+By dividing the inversion process into two stages—Image Embedding and Result Refinement—we observe that fidelity is primarily enhanced in the second stage, while perception and editability are closely related to the alignment between the inverted latent codes and the synthetic distribution. \item We propose an effective and generalizable Latent Space Alignment Inversion Paradigm(LSAP) that provides both a measurement metric and alignment solutions to improve perception and editability. \item To demonstrate the effect of our aligning paradigm, we conduct extensive experiments across various domains.
+The proposed Normalized Style Space Cosine Distance (NSCD) quantitatively reflects perception and editability in a numerical manner.
+Our alignment paradigm reaches better trade-offs between fidelity and perception as well as fidelity and editability.
+When applied to Result Refinement methods, LSAP$_E$ achieves state-of-the-art performance. \end{itemize}